TeamGleason/SwipeSpeak/README.md

 # SwipeSpeak

 SwipeSpeak is an iPhone app that allows people with locked-in syndrome (**_speakers_**) to communicate.
 The **_communication partner_** reads eye gestures of speakers and swipes in corresponding direction on phone screen.
 Then SwipeSpeak will translate those swipes into words and sentences.
+We strongly recommend printing the <a href="assets/files/keyboard.pdf">keyboard layout image file</a> and taping it somewhere that speakers can see for easy reference.</p>

 <a href="">
 <img src="assets/images/AppStore.png" width="200px" alt="App Store Download Button">